3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Experimental Setup

 \section{Experimental Setup}

-The measurements presented in this article were taken in Llampüdkeñ \cite{chuaqui1999}, a Marx bank based pulse power generator capable of delivering a peak current of 400 kA in 200 ns when charging each of the capacitors to 22 kV.
+The measurements presented in this article were taken in Llampüdkeñ \cite{chuaqui1999}, a Marx-bank-based pulse-power generator capable of delivering a peak current of 400 kA in 200 ns when charging each of the capacitors to 22 kV.
 The pulse is delivered to an annular cylindrical gas load of argon.
-The gas is injected via a Gas-puff system, pre-filled to 2 bar, with an initial outer radius of 14 mm and an inner radius of 6 mm, resulting in a linear density of 15 $\mu$g/cm \cite{Julio2023}.
-The relative position of each diagnostic can be seen on Fig. \ref{fig:diagrmaCamara}, where we see a diagram of the chamber looking from the top, along with the diagnostics used.
+The gas is injected via a Gas-puff system, prefilled to 2 bar, with an initial outer radius of 14 mm and an inner radius of 6 mm, resulting in a linear density of 15 $\mu$g/cm \cite{Julio2023}.
+The relative position of each diagnostic can be seen in Fig. \ref{fig:diagrmaCamara}, where we see a diagram of the chamber looking from the top, along with the diagnostics used.
 When operating the gas injector, a strong current is applied to a copper coil that lifts an aluminum alloy plate that separates the plenum and the nozzle, and allows the gas to flow \cite{valenzuela2017}.
 A breakdown pin is placed in the nozzle that detects the gas flowing and sends a signal that triggers the generator.
-The gas is collimated by the nozzle and exits the injector at supersonic speeds as a uniform hollow cylinder that flows through the A-K gap (16 mm).
-Fig. \ref{fig:Chamber}B shows the inside of the vacuum chamber with the components described, and Fig. \ref{fig:Chamber}C shows some current traces produced by Llampüdkeñ, along with the x-ray signal measured by a AXUV5 diode with a 10 $\mu m$ beryllium filter.
+The gas is collimated by the nozzle and exits the injector at supersonic speeds as a uniform hollow cylinder that flows through the 16 mm A-K gap.
+Fig. \ref{fig:Chamber}B shows the inside of the vacuum chamber with the components described, and Fig. \ref{fig:Chamber}C shows some current traces produced by Llampüdkeñ.
+Fig. \ref{fig:Chamber}C also shows various examples of the x-ray signal measured by an AXUV5 diode, which is fitted with a 10~$\mu$m beryllium filter and is sensitive to radiation from 0.0124 to 1 nm.

-For the double-coil configuration, the axial magnetic field was generated by 2 parallel coils placed on the A-K gap separated by 26 mm, as can be seen by the Fig. \ref{fig:Chamber}B. In order to ensure that the magnetic field was axially and radially uniform, the coils were first designed using a CAD software and then ANSYS Maxwell simulations were used to ensure the uniformity of the field produced.
+For the double-coil configuration, the axial magnetic field was generated by 2 parallel coils, each with an outer radius of 120 mm and inner radius of 75 mm, placed on the A-K gap separated by 26 mm, as can be seen in Fig. \ref{fig:Chamber}B. In order to ensure that the magnetic field was axially and radially uniform, the coils were first designed using CAD software and then ANSYS Maxwell simulations were used to ensure the uniformity of the field produced.
 After the coils were fabricated, B-dot probes were used to characterize the field, which showed a good agreement with the ANSYS simulations.
 For the single-coil configuration the same process was applied, and in this case the bottom coil shown in Fig. \ref{fig:Chamber}B placed around the cathode was the only one used to generate the field.